ruoxiao/searxng/docs/dev/lxcdev.rst

         $ sudo -H ./utils/lxc.sh cmd searxng-archlinux systemctl stop uwsgi@searxng

-With the command above, we stopped the SearXNG uWSGI-App in the archlinux container.
+With the command above, we stopped the  uWSGI-App in the archlinux container.

 The uWSGI-App for the archlinux distros is configured in